 What is your pelvic floor?

 If you ask anybody what they know about their pelvic floor, most people draw a blank.
-The bottom line is that your pelvic floor is kind of like a bowl for your organs.
+The bottom line is that your pelvic floor is kind of like a bowl or hammock for your organs.
 That sounds gross, but it’s actually an admirably complex system of muscles (45 muscles connect to your pelvis!) that cradles your insides every single time you breathe.

 making sure the bottom doesn’t literally fall out of your body (but if you experience pelvic organ prolapse, you have options!)

 (somebody’s gotta do it), controlling the closure and opening of your bowel and bladder.